 The song has made Moscow-born Daria known in Ingushetia and in August 2016 she has been invited to visit her Grandmother’s lost homeland for the first time.
-During her visit, she has appeared on Ingush national TV & radio and performed two public concerts.
+During her visit, she has appeared on Ingush national TV & radio and performed public concerts.
 Daria has also visited the breathtakingly beautiful mountains and their unique tower-studded fortified villages, including her Grandmother’s ancestral village of Fourtoug.
-She has met Ingushetia’s Minister of Culture as well as local musicians, dancers, poets, historians, actors, artists who have all shared their knowledge, passion and inspiration.
+She has met the President of Ingushetia, the Minister of Culture and other dignitaries as well as local musicians, dancers, poets, historians, actors, artists who have all shared their knowledge, passion and inspiration.
 She has also been reunited with relatives.
-Daria hopes to reflect her unique memories and experiences in her forthcoming album, Long Lost Home, out on 23 February 2017.
+Daria's unique memories and experiences are reflected in her album Long Lost Home, released on 23 February 2017.

 TV coverage on GTRK Ingushetia and Russia 1 Ingushetia: